14 ROMANTIC HONEYMOON DESTINATIONS IN AUSTRALIA

 Another reason to visit the Whitsundays for your honeymoon is the variety of activities available.
 Sailing, snorkelling, scuba diving… you can do it all!
 The landscapes and natural landmarks are incredibly beautiful.
 The two most romantic places to visit are Whitehaven Beach and the Heart Reef.

 You can easily go on a day trip to Whitehaven Beach by boat.
 It’s one of the whitest most pristine beaches in the world, and you will be mind blown by the views from Hill Inlet.

 To see the heart reef, you will have to book a scenic flight.
 It lasts 60 minutes and will take you all the way above the islands and to the Great Barrier Reef.

 Couples looking for a luxury getaway in the Whitsundays may also consider booking a trip to the Heart Island Pontoon.
-It only opened in 2019 and is the ultimate romantic activity!
+You could also book a night on Reefsleep!